Hiya! I'm Korcenton.

 Open-Source

 wares are an alternative, but aren't fit for use to most people.
 It doesn't have to be that way!
 We could evolve it into something that empowers everyone.
-The challenge isn't technical, it's social.Imagine we overcome that challenge, and build truly inclusive common tech; we can bring it to our communities with information, support, and spirit.
+The challenge is at the intersection of the technical and the social.Imagine we overcome that challenge, and build truly inclusive common tech; we can bring it to our communities with information, support, and spirit.
 Instead of saying

 Big tech bad